Chhota Rajan: Split with Dawood

 After the split, he formed his own gang.
 Reports of bloody shootouts between Rajan and Dawood's hoodlums have been common since the split.
 In 1994, Rajan lured one of Dawood's favourite "narco-terrorist" Phillu Khan alias Bakhtiyar Ahmed Khan to a hotel room in Bangkok, where he was tortured to death, having been betrayed by his closest aide and sidekick Mangesh "Mangya" Pawar.

-Both Phillu and Mangya were involved in the 1993 blasts as police had filed cases on 15 March 1993 alleging their involvement in the blasts.
-Till now Rajan gunmen have gunned down 10 people accused in the blast.
+Both Phillu and Mangya were involved in the 1993 blasts as police had filed cases on 15 March 1993, alleging their involvement in the blasts.

 Assassination attempt

-In September 2000, Dawood tracked down Rajan in Bangkok.
-Sharad, used his links with Mumbai-based hotelier Vinod and A. Mishra to track down Rajan in Bangkok, Dawood's aide Chhota Shakeel then led the hit.
+In September 2000, Dawood tracked down Rajan to Bangkok.
+Sharad used his links to track down Rajan in the city, Dawood's aide Chhota Shakeel then led the hit.
 Posing as a pizza delivery man they gunned down the trusted Rajan hitman Rohit Varma and his wife.
-However their aim of killing Rajan failed, with Rajan escaping through the hotel's roof and fire-escape.
+However, their aim of killing Rajan failed.
+Rajan escaped through the hotel's roof and fire-escape.
 He then recovered in a hospital and slipped away to evade capture.

-Dawood Ibrahim confirmed the attack on the telephone to Rediff.com, saying Rajan tried to escape by jumping out of the window of the first-floor room where he was attacked.
-He, however, broke his back in the fall and was taken to hospital.
+Dawood Ibrahim confirmed the attack on the telephone to Rediff.com, saying Rajan tried to escape by jumping out of the window of the first-floor room where he was attacked but broke his back in the fall and was taken to hospital.
 This failed assassination attempt proved costly for Dawood.
-Rajan's associates tracked down and shot dead Vinod in 2001 in Mumbai, as well as Sunil Soans – another Dawood associate.
+Rajan's associates tracked down and shot dead Vinod Shetty in 2001 in Mumbai, as well as Sunil Soans – another Dawood associate.
 Both Vinod and Sunil had provided information to Dawood's associates of Rajan's whereabouts.

-While the killings of Vinod and Sunil Soans did not significantly disrupt D-Company, on 19 January 2003, Rajan's associates then gunned down Sharad – Dawood's chief finance manager and money-laundering agent – at the India Club in Dubai.
-This brazen killing was emblematic of the shift of power between Dawood and Rajan.
+While the killings of Vinod Shetty and Sunil Soans did not significantly disrupt D-Company, on 19 January 2003, Rajan's associates gunned down Sharad, Dawood's chief finance manager and money-laundering agent, at the India Club in Dubai.
+This killing was emblematic of the shift of power between Dawood and Rajan.
 Not only was the execution in a very public setting, but it was also at a location that Dawood considered his operational backyard.
 Intelligence reports have suggested that Sharad's death was a crippling blow to D-Company since much financial and monetary information of the crime syndicate operations managed by Sharad was never fully recovered by Dawood.

 Personal life

 Rajan is married to Sujata Nikalje.
 The couple has three daughters; Ankita Nikalje, Nikita Nikalje and Khushi Nikalje.
 His younger brother Deepak Nikalje is associated with Republican Party of India of MP Ramdas Athawale.
+His native is Girvi village in the Satara district.

 Rajan was addressed as 'Nana' by friends and colleagues.
 His group was also known as Nana Company.

-In Cinema
+In popular culture

-The 2002 Bollywood film, Company had a character Chandu, essayed by actor Vivek Oberoi, having some resemblances of Chhota Rajan with real-life Dawood Ibrahim gang.
-Also, the 1999 film Vaastav: The Reality:, starring Sanjay Dutt was loosely based on Rajan's life.
+The 2002 Bollywood film, Company had a character Chandu, portrayed by actor Vivek Oberoi, with some resemblances of Chhota Rajan with real-life Dawood Ibrahim gang.
+Also, the 1999 film Vaastav: The Reality, starring Sanjay Dutt was loosely based on Rajan's life.